 Some would argue that James Toney’s first victory over Mike McCallum, which also happened to be his final defense of his middleweight title, is, all things considered, his greatest performance.
-Whether you agree or not, you’d likely have to rank it top five, right up there with his dazzling defeats of Michael Nunn, Iran Barkley, Vassiliy Jirov and Evander Holyfield.
+Whether you agree or not, you’d likely have to rank it top five, right up there with his dazzling wins over Michael Nunn, Iran Barkley, Vassiliy Jirov and Evander Holyfield.

 When Toney and McCallum clashed the previous December, it matched the headstrong but gifted champion, then just 23, against the masterful boxer-puncher McCallum, a veteran of 43 fights and a dozen years his opponent’s senior.
-Between them, they had won 7o of 72 bouts, with McCallum having dropped a close decision to Sumbu Kalambay in Italy three years prior and Toney having drawn with Sanderline Williams in 1990.
+Between them, they had a record of 70-1-1, with McCallum having dropped a close decision to Sumbu Kalambay three years prior and Toney having drawn with Sanderline Williams in 1990.

-In the intervening period McCallum had fought just once, claiming a decision over journeyman Fermin Chirino at super middleweight, but Toney’s paymasters – no doubt keen to keep him out of Burger King – kept him on the road, boxing him three times between February and May.
+In the intervening period McCallum had fought just once, claiming a decision over journeyman Fermin Chirino at super middleweight, but Toney’s paymasters – no doubt keen to keep him out of Burger King – put him in the ring three times between February and May.
 The first of those bouts had resulted in a famously disputed split decision over Dave Tiberi, during which a sluggish Toney looked quite unlike the laser-focused champion who’d confronted McCallum just months earlier.

-Thus, for Toney vs McCallum II, both had to prove not only that they were the other’s superior, but that they remained viable names at the top table of boxing.
-But Toney betrayed no signs of nerves pre-contest, telling the press that he would give his rival “… no respect.
+Thus, for Toney vs McCallum II, both had to prove not only that they were the other’s superior, but that they remained legit attractions.
+But “Lights Out” betrayed no signs of nerves pre-contest, telling the press he would give his rival “… no respect.
 He’ll get so tired of getting his butt whipped, he’ll quit.”
-McCallum, meanwhile, epitomised the quiet but ineradicable confidence of one who felt he had deserved the verdict the first time around.
-Still, at 35, he knew this could be his last roll of the dice.
+McCallum, meanwhile, epitomized the quiet but unshakable confidence of a fighter who felt he had deserved the win the first time around.
+Still, at 35, he had to know this could be his last roll of the dice.

 The pair traded jabs early in the opener, with Toney, clad in gold, looking sharp and aggressive.
 The champion also unloaded a handful of snappy combinations targeted at the midsection, though McCallum landed a piston-like jab and double left hook with a minute remaining.
 The second followed a similar pattern to the first, the younger man exhibiting quicker hands and more dynamism, with McCallum preferring to busily poke away with his jab, but “The Body Snatcher” also dug a couple of eye-catching body shots under Toney’s elbows.